 The economic development outlook in the area is bright, and a large contributor to the student growth in our district.
 The diversity in our business development echoes the diversity in our schools.
 Most recently, companies like Facebook and American Electric Power (AEP) Ohio have opened expanded operational facilities within the district.

-4,750 students and growing.
-The student population has more than doubled since 2003 when the current high school building opened.
+4,799 students and growing.
+The student population has more than doubled since 2003.

 Certificated teaching staff: 288, with an average 13 years of experience; 75 percent have Master’s degrees or higher.
 (This includes guidance counselors, media specialists and intervention specialists.)